davezdeng8/tlfpad_site/README.md

 ### Additional Flow Visualizations

+Red points are from t and green points are from t+1.
 The magnitude of the vectors are visualized on this scale:

 ![colorbar](https://github.com/davezdeng8/tlfpad_site/blob/master/images/colorbar.png)